Skip to content

 Aid-office script (copy & send)

 A binding written answer beats a verbal hallway promise.
-This script is keyed to ASU Barrett's published displacement type — paste it, fill in your name, send before you accept an outside award.
+This script is keyed to ASU Barrett's published displacement type.
+Paste it, fill in your name, and send it before you accept an outside award.

 Dear ASU Barrett Financial Aid Office,

 I'm a fall applicant reviewing how outside scholarships interact with my institutional aid package.
-I've read the public policy at https://tuition.asu.edu/NAMU-commitment.
+I've read the public policy at https://financialaid.asu.edu/financialaid/budget and the $37,738 cost-of-attendance worksheet.

 A written answer (email is fine) is important because the outside-scholarship awarding bodies want confirmation before disbursing.
 Thank you for the time.